-During periods of rapid growth, you may notice that your little one wants to feed more frequently.
-This frequent nursing prompts the mother's body to increase the milk supply, and in a couple of days, supply and demand will get into balance.
+During periods of rapid growth, you may notice that your little one wants to feed more often.
+This frequent nursing prompts the mother's body to increase her milk supply, and in a couple of days, supply and demand will get into balance.

 Exclusively breastfed infants should get vitamin D supplements within the first few days of life, but additional supplements, water, juice, and solid foods aren't usually necessary.

 Babies digest formula more slowly, so if you're bottle-feeding, your baby may have fewer feedings than a breastfed infant.